RichardFong/Richard-Fong/README.md

-# Richard-Fong
+# Richard-Fong.github.io
-My name is Richard, how are you?
+How are you?
+My name is Richard